 |Pear||1 medium pear|

 One important disadvantage of substituting fruit for all vegetables is fruits contain higher levels of natural sugars than vegetables.
-Dried fruits concentrate sugar levels, and fruit juices eliminate the fiber slowing the absorption of sugar.
+Dried fruits concentrate sugar levels, and fruit juices, some are really bad, eliminate the fiber slowing the absorption of sugar.

-When serving fruits, it’s best to serve whole fresh or frozen fruits.
-In addition, it’s great to offer fruit as substitutes for desserts and other sweet treats like candy bars, cookies, doughnuts, cupcakes, cakes, etc.
+When serving them, it’s best to serve whole fresh or frozen.
+In addition, it’s great to offer them as substitutes for desserts and other sweet treats like candy bars, cookies, doughnuts, cupcakes, cakes, etc.

 Find out 15 healthy mashed potato substitutes in my article, Mashed Potato Substitutes: 15 Healthy Alternatives.

-6 Tips for Giving the Fussy Eater in Your Life the Right Vegetables
+6 Tips for Giving Kids the Right Vegetables

-1. Try encouraging sweeter-tasting vegetables like sweet potatoes or beets.
+1. Try encouraging sweeter-tasting varieties like sweet potatoes or beets.

 2. You can also glaze acorn or butternut squash with honey or sweeten frozen winter squash with honey or natural maple syrup.
 Technically, botanists classify squashes as fruits because the flower of the squash vine produces them.